Everything You Need to Know To Get a Grip on a Pistol

 So why don’t pistols go flying across the range?
 Why should we not succumb to this fear that is seemingly universal to new shooters?
 Because we get a grip on it. (shooting puns anyone?)

 The grip on a pistol is where the rubber meets the road in marksmanship.
-A shooter can have perfect stance, body position, and breath control.
-They can also have rock solid sight alignment, proper sight picture, and silky smooth trigger control.
+A shooter can have a perfect stance, body position, and breath control.
+They can also have rock-solid sight alignment, proper sight picture, and silky smooth trigger control.

 So what ties those two sets of fundamentals together?
 Their grip.

 An improper pistol grip will tweak their stance, throw off their sights and wreak havoc on their trigger control.
 The grip is the glue that ties the plan together.

 What is a Good Pistol Grip?